damaratix/sans-holiday-hack-2021/sources/challenge9.md

 ```

 Now we are seeing the events in the second before.
 The event at *11/24/21
 2:16:23.653 PM* executes a bash script called `preinstall.sh`.
-That's exectly what we needed. <br>
+That's exactly what we needed. <br>
 +++
 After inserting every answer in the Splunk page, Santa calls us **whiz**. <br>
 The challenge is over.
 Bye!